ozkansari/ozkansari/README.md

 ### ABOUT ME
 ---

-Hello, this is **Ozkan Sari**.
+:sparkles: Hello, this is **Ozkan Sari**.
 I'm a **software engineer**, having Computer Engineering BSc and MSc degrees.

-I love software development.
-I'm interested in software quality, agile project management, java-based ☕ technologies and web development.
-In addition to working professionally, I teach *Software Development Environment and Tools* as a part-time instructor in a University.
+:technologist: I love software development.
+I'm into software quality, agile project management, java-based ☕ technologies and web development.

+:necktie: In addition to working professionally, I teach *Software Development Environment and Tools* as a part-time instructor in a University.

 ### TECH KNOWLEDGE OVERVIEW
 ---